Doja Cat: Early life and education

 Soon after her birth, Dlamini moved from Tarzana to Rye, New York, where she lived for five years with her maternal grandmother, an architect and painter.
 At the age of eight, Dlamini returned to California with her mother and brother to live at the Sai Anantam Ashram, a commune in Agoura Hills.
 Its spiritual director was jazz musician Alice Coltrane.
 The family went on to practice Hinduism for four years.
-Dlamini wore head-covering scarves and sang bhajans while at the temple, saying that she felt like she could not "be a kid" during her time there.
+Dlamini wore head-covering scarves and sang bhajans while at the temple, and has said that she felt like she could not "be a kid" during her time there.

 Her family then moved a couple miles north to neighboring, Oak Park, California, where she started attending dance lessons and experienced a "sporty childhood", often skateboarding and visiting Malibu for surf camps.
 Dlamini and her brother were also subjected to racial prejudice as some of the only mixed-race children in the area.

 As she grew older and moved away from the ashram, she attended breakdancing classes and joined a professional poplocking troupe, with whom she competed in dance battles throughout Los Angeles while still attending high school.
 Her aunt, a vocal coach, had given Dlamini singing lessons to help her audition for Central Los Angeles Area New High School No. 9, a performing arts high school in Los Angeles.
 She frequently skipped school to participate in online chatrooms.
 After becoming discouraged about her education and career path, Dlamini claims that she realized in eleventh grade that "performing and music was all [she] ever cared about."
 She eventually dropped out at age 16 while in her junior year, attributing this decision to her struggles with attention deficit hyperactivity disorder (ADHD), saying that "it felt like I was stuck in one spot and everybody else was progressing constantly."